 Then of course there are the costs of equipping your employee with the tools they need to do their work, such as:

 - IT hardware and licencing

-- Ontario Premier Kathleen Wynne proposes a minimum of three weeks’ vacation for workers with five years or more service, which is reasonable
+- Ontario allows for a minimum of three weeks’ vacation for workers with five years or more service with an employer and 2 weeks otherwise.

 - This equals 4.23% of the annual standard of 260 working days

 - Statutory holidays are subject to all the related payroll taxes mentioned above